Oval Diamond Engagement Rings

 If you love the curved edges and sparkle of a round diamond, but want something more unique, an oval diamond fits the bill.

-About oval diamond engagement rings
+More about oval diamond engagement rings

 It’s often said that the oval cut diamonds are somewhere between the round and the Marquise shape, with an elongated round symmetrical shape.

 Oval shaped diamonds have existed for over two hundred years, but did not take the form that we commonly see today until the 1960s.
-A Russian master cutter called Lazare Kaplan invented the modern oval cut, earning him a place in the Jewellers International Hall of Fame.
+A Russian master cutter called Lazare Kaplan invented the modern oval cut, earning him a place in the Jewelers International Hall of Fame.